Davidrami12/Davidrami12/README.md

 <p>Hi there 👋 my name is <b>David</b> and I'm from Spain</p>

-🌱 I'm learning JS Framewoks such as React, Vue and Angular, you can check my repositories :) <br/>
+🌱 I'm learning JS Framewoks such as React and Vue, you can check my repositories :) <br/>

 <hr/>